 Can I buy medical-only travel insurance?

 Yes.
 Medical-only policies cover emergency health care without requiring you to insure prepaid trip expenses.
-This works well for long-term travel, study abroad or trips with minimal prepaid costs, offering higher limits ($250,000 to $500,000+) than comprehensive plans.
+They work well for long-term travel, study abroad or trips with minimal prepaid costs, and often offer higher limits ($250,000 to $500,000+) than comprehensive plans.

 When should I buy medical travel insurance?

 Buy comprehensive travel insurance within 14 to 21 days of your first trip deposit to qualify for pre-existing condition waivers.
-Medical-only insurance can be purchased closer to departure but may include waiting periods.
+Medical-only insurance can be purchased closer to departure but may include waiting periods before coverage kicks in.

 About Mark Fitzpatrick